F5Networks/f5-ci-docs/docs/openshift/index.rst

 Setting up `OpenShift Route resources`_ provides the following functionality:

-- listen for HTTP route events in OpenShift and create/delete/expire routes on BIG-IP devices (including L7 config policies such as wildcard routes, prefixes, etc.);
+- Listen for HTTP route events, and modify routes on BIG-IP.
+This includes L7 config policies such as wildcard routes, and prefixes.
-- apply client SSL certificates from Kubernetes/OpenShift Secrets to BIG-IP LTM objects;
+- Apply Client SSL certificates from Kubernetes/OpenShift Secrets to BIG-IP LTM objects.
-- apply existing BIG-IP SSL certificates to BIG-IP LTM objects;
-- SSL termination using edge, passthrough, or re-encryption mode.
+- Provide SSL termination using edge, passthrough, or re-encryption modes.

-The table below shows what BIG-IP configurations the |kctlr| applies for common admin tasks in OpenShift.
+This table shows how |kctlr| and OpenShift perform BIG-IP orchestration:

 .. table::

    ============================  ==========================================================
-   User action                   Controller action
+   |kctlr| and OpenShift         BIG-IP configuration
    ============================  ==========================================================
-   Create OpenShift Route        - Create two virtual servers:
+   Create OpenShift Route        - Creates two virtual servers:

                                    - one (1) HTTP
                                    - one (1) HTTPS

-                                 - Create pools and pool members with policies attached.
+                                 - Creates pools and pool members with policies attached.
-                                 - Attach defined policies to virtual servers.
+                                 - Attaches defined policies to virtual servers.
    ----------------------------  ----------------------------------------------------------
-   Add/remove endpoint(s)        - Add/remove the pool member(s) that correspond to the
+   Add/remove endpoints          - Adds/removes pool members correspondng to the
-                                   endpoint(s) from the Route's pool.
+                                   endpoints from the Route's pool.
    ----------------------------  ----------------------------------------------------------
-   Delete all Routes             - Remove all objects associated with the Routes
+   Delete Routes                 - Removes all BIG-IP objects associated with the Routes:
-                                   (virtual servers, pools, and pool members) from the BIG-IP system.
+                                   Virtual servers, pools, and policies.
    ============================  ==========================================================

 Advanced Deployments